 I have always been highly competitive.
 Growing up playing a variety of sports, I loved to win.
-Starting with little league baseball all the way to playing league tennis today, I thoroughly enjoy competing at the highest level and winning whenever possible.
+Starting with little league baseball all the way to playing league tennis today, I thoroughly enjoy competing at the highest level and winning.
 Likewise, I have never taken losing well.
-I have lost many a night’s sleep tormented by an unexpected defeat.
+I have lost many a night’s sleep, tormented by an unexpected defeat.

 As a result, I had very little communication or contact with my competitors.
 Why would I?
 They were a threat to my entrepreneurial existence.
-I was sure they were stealing my clients, poaching my best employees, and pilfering what little intellectual capital I had at the time.
+I was sure they were stealing my clients, poaching my best employees, and pilfering what little intellectual capital I had.
 My job was to eliminate my competitors using whatever competitive advantage I might have.

-How did that work out you ask?
+How did that work out, you ask?
 Mixed results.
 I felt very isolated at times.
 It was me against them.
-Sometimes I wondered if I wasn’t maybe better off with a less adversarial relationship with my peers.
+Sometimes I wondered if I wasn’t better off with a less adversarial relationship with my peers.
 Maybe I should talk to them?
-Collect competitive intelligence first hand?
+Collect competitive intelligence firsthand?
 Possibly even befriend my competitors.

 So I did.
-I began to seek out these other business owners when possible at public events, Chamber of Commerce meetings, etc. I even invited several to breakfast, lunch, or just coffee.
+I sought these other business owners when possible at public events, Chamber of Commerce meetings, etc. I even invited several to breakfast, lunch, or just coffee.
 I began asking them questions like “How do you find such good people?” and “How do you stay so busy?”.

 And here was the amazing part.
 They answered my questions.
-They shared some of their best practices with me…a competitor.
-I was shocked what I could learn from a competitor in a relatively short period of time over a cup of coffee (or sweet tea in my case).
+They shared some of their best practices with me—a competitor.
+It was shocking how much I could learn from a competitor in a relatively short time over a cup of coffee (or sweet tea, in my case).
 My simple curiosity resulted in an ample collection of valuable competitive data.

 And then an even stranger thing happened next.
-These same now friendly competitors began referring job candidates to me that they couldn’t immediately employ themselves.
-They also began referring new customers to me that for whatever reason they couldn’t serve.
+These same now friendly competitors began referring job candidates to me they couldn’t immediately employ themselves.
+They also began referring new customers to me that, for whatever reason, they couldn’t serve.
 And I returned the favor when possible.
-We were becoming …friendly competitors.
+We were becoming friendly competitors.
 How did this happen?

-As you can imagine my thinking about competitors changed dramatically over time.
+As you can imagine, my thinking about competitors changed dramatically.
 I began to think more like Abe Lincoln and less like Attila the Hun.
-It made much more sense to embrace my competitors than treat them like arch enemies.
+It made much more sense to embrace my competitors than treat them like arch-enemies.
 The closer I got to them, the better off I was.

-The term that has been coined recently for this competitive strategy is “co-opitition”.
-The idea is that we can become even more competitive by cooperating with our competitors.
+The coined term for this competitive strategy is co-opetition.
+The idea behind it is that we can become even more competitive by cooperating with our competitors.
 Our success does not have to be at the expense of our competitors.
 We are now encouraged to look for ways to collaborate with our industry peers.
 Examples might include:

-- a job fair hosted by a number of companies in the same industry
+- A job fair hosted by multiple companies in the same industry

 How might you get closer to your competition?
 Is it time to destroy your enemies by making them your friends?